sebproell/4C/doc/documentation/src/installation/installation.rst

 The program will run until it reaches the end, a breakpoint, or a segmentation fault.

+.. _clion_yaml_schema:

+**Adding yaml Schema to CLion**

+In order to use the Yaml schema in CLion, which simplifies editing |FOURC| input files significantly, add a JSON schema file, which is automatically created during the build process, to your configuration.

+1. In File :math:`\to` Settings, search for "JSON schema", which will bring you to **JSON Schema Mappings**.
+2. Add a new entry by clicking on the "+" sign.
+3. Give it a descriptive name.
+4. Select the Schema file ``4C_schema.json`` from your local build directory.
+5. Select Schema version *JSON Schema v4*.
+6. Add the file name pattern ``\*.4C.yaml``, to which this schema is applied.

+Note that this Schema is only valid for the current project, that is, only files in this directory tree are recognized.

 .. _visualstudiocode:

 Visual Studio Code